dwave-examples/qboost/README.md

 In machine learning, boosting methods are used to combine a set of simple, "weak" predictors in such a way as to produce a more powerful, "strong" predictor.
-QBoost is an approach for boosting that involves selecting weak classifiers based on minimization of quadratic loss (squared difference between the observed and predicted label), so that the resulting optimization problem can be formulated as a binary quadratic model and solved on the D-Wave system.
+The QBoost method selects weak classifiers by minimizing the squared difference between observed and predicted labels.
+The resulting optimization problem can be formulated as a binary quadratic model and solved on the D-Wave system.
 This approach has been explored previously in the literature, for example Refs.
 [1-4].

-This example illustrates the application of a QBoost formulation towards two illustrative data sets.
+This example illustrates the application of a QBoost formulation on two illustrative data sets.

 ## Usage